-- 20.1 Each competitor shall wear a personal flotation device of at least CE 50 Newton standard or equivalent at all times when afloat, except briefly while changing or adjusting clothing or personal equipment.
-This changes RRS 40. - 20.2 When a member of the race committee or its designated official considers that a boat, its equipment or a competitor may not be adequate for the current or expected conditions, or for any other reason associated with safety, he or she may stop the boat launching, or require it to return ashore, or go to a designated location. - 20.3 Boats and competitors shall comply with all reasonable support vessel crew instructions. - 20.4 A boat that retires from racing shall notify a support vessel before leaving the race area, or if that is not possible, shall notify the race office as soon as possible after returning ashore. - 20.5 The launching trolley of each boat shall have a tag attached to the handle clearly identifying the championship number of the boat. - 20.6 A fixed loop shall be formed in the longer end of the bow line of each boat to facilitate towing.
-The longer length of the bow line shall not be fixed or tied in a way that means it is not immediately detachable to facilitate towing.
-The penalty for breaking this instruction is 10% (rounded up) of the number of boats in her last race of the day added to her score without a hearing.
+- 20.1 RRS 40.1 (Personal Floatation Devices Basic Rule) applies at all times when afloat. - 20.2 When a member of the race committee or its designated official considers that a boat, its equipment or a competitor may not be adequate for the current or expected conditions, or for any other reason associated with safety, he or she may stop the boat launching, or require it to return ashore, or go to a designated location. - 20.3 Boats and competitors shall comply with all reasonable support vessel crew instructions. - 20.4 A boat that retires from racing shall notify a support vessel before leaving the race area, or if that is not possible, shall notify the race office as soon as possible after returning ashore. - 20.5 The launching trolley of each boat shall have a tag attached to the handle clearly identifying the championship number of the boat. - 20.6 A fixed loop shall be formed in the longer end of the bow line of each boat to facilitate towing.
+As required by class rule C.5.4.7.c), the longer length of the bow line shall be stowed in a manner that permits its immediate use for towing using a small piece of elastic cord around the mast.
+It shall not be stowed by passing it around the mast.
+The penalty for breaking this instruction or class rule C.5.4.7.c) is 10% (rounded up) of the number of boats in her last race of the day added to her score without a hearing.